VIAME/VIAME/doc/scoring_and_evaluation.md

 Scoring Notes
 -------------

-The KWANT package provides a scoring tool that can be used to calculate the probability of detecting an item.
-The input to this tool must be in the KitWare kw18 format.
-Several scripts are provided to convert habcam annotations and Scallop-TK output to kw18 format.
+The KWANT package provides scoring tools that can be used to calculate the probability of detecting an item, along with other scoring metrics such as ROC curves, specificity, sensitivities, etc. The input to these tools must be in the Kitware kw18 format.
+Several scripts are provided to convert other formats (such as habcam annotations and Scallop-tk outputs) to kw18 format.
 The format is very simple so additional converters can be easily created.

 The scoring tool takes two files: the actual detections in the truth file and the computed detections.
 The computed detections are scored